paulgoleary/milagro-crypto-js/README.md

 * MCJS is a standards compliant JavaScript cryptographic library with no external dependencies except for the random seed source.

-* MCJS is a refact of the *JavaScript* code of [AMCL](https://github.com/miracl/amcl).
+* MCJS is a refactor of the *JavaScript* code of [AMCL](https://github.com/miracl/amcl).
 For a detailed explanation about this library please read: [doc/AMCL.pdf](doc/AMCL.pdf).
 For info about the refactoring process contact support@miracl.com.

 * MCJS supports the standards for RSA, ECDH, ECIES, ECDSA and M-PIN, AES-GCM encryption/decryption, SHA256, SHA384 and SHA512 hash functions and a cryptographically secure random number generator.

-* MCJS is [Nodejs](https://nodejs.org/en/) compatible but it can be used for browsers too through the use of the tool [Browserify](http://browserify.org/) (see some examples below)
+* MCJS is [Node.js](https://nodejs.org/en/) compatible but it can be used for browsers also by a conversion script (see some examples below)

-* NOTE: This product includes software developed at *[The Apache Software Foundation](http://www.apache.org/)*.

 ## Install and run  tests